Semihtumay/java-desktop-technical-service/README.md

 # Java Desktop Technical Service
 <p>
 In this project, which is a technical service project, this project has been designed in order to meet the general needs of the institutions providing technical service and to carry out the transactions in a fast and practical way.
 SQLite was used as the database during the design phase.
-One of the ORM tools, JPA, was used to manage the database.
 JFrame was used while developing the interface.
 Java language is used in the back-end part.
 </p>

 ### Languages and Technologies Used in this Project